Using Large Language Models for Hyperparameter Optimization: Method

-An alternative is to compress the previous search history into a single initial message.
-The single message contains the problem description and lists the configurations' history and corresponding validation metrics.
-This approach represents a more compact state representation, especially if we use chain-of-thought reasoning~\citep{wei2022chain} prompting strategies explored in our experiments.
+An alternative prompting strategy is to compress the search history into a single initial message that contains the problem description and lists the hyperparameter configuration history and corresponding validation metrics.
+This approach provides a more compact state representation, especially if we use chain-of-thought prompting~\citep{wei2022chain} to elicit reasoning, as in some experiments.
 The inference cost on compressed messages is cheaper than in the prior approach.
 Empirically, we observe that the two approaches achieve similar performance.
-We denote this approach the ``compressed'' prompt.
+We denote this approach as the ``compressed'' prompt and provide an implementation and example usage in our supplementary material.

 When the search space is unknown, we can prompt an LLM to generate code for the model and optimizer, effectively providing a hyperparameter setting to evaluate.
-In this case, the environment executes the generated code and provides the resulting output to the LLM.
-We use the prompt in Appendix \ref{app:codegen}.
-If the code fails to produce a validation accuracy, then we can re-prompt with the error message.
-Note that code generation can also be viewed as hyperparameter tuning, where the hyperparameter is the input string representing the code.
+In this case, the environment, e.g., the practitioner, executes the generated code and provides the resulting output to the LLM.
+We use the prompt in Appendix \ref{app:codegen} that asks the LLM to write code in PyTorch code that defines a model and optimizer.
+If the code fails to produce a valid output, we can re-prompt with the error message.
+Code generation can also be viewed as hyperparameter tuning, where the hyperparameter $\boldsymbol{\lambda}$ is the input string representing the code.
+This extension alleviates the need for human specification of the hyperparameters to tune and their search spaces.